-Additionally, there are clothes recycling centers near McDowell Hall and Letts Hall where students can give away clothes they no longer need or want.
+Additionally, there are clothes recycling centers located at the outside of each residence hall where students can give away clothes they no longer need or want.

-All of AU's recycled materials are taken to a MRF (Materials Recycling Facility).
+All of AU's recycled materials are taken to a Materials Recycling Facility (MRF).
 At the MRF these materials are sorted, grouped and transported again for reprocessing into usable products.

 Does AU offer summer storage options for students?

 Summer storage is a popular option for students looking for a way to store their belongings while they are at home or abroad.
 The UPS Store provides safe and convenient storage for all AU students.
 The UPS Store is located on campus and provides in-room delivery when student items are returned in August.
 For more information about summer storage, visit the UPS AU Storage website.